 In this exercise, you will set editing restrictions to allow tracked changes, thus preventing reviewers from disabling the feature.

-- 1. Save the file as W10-D5-2003ProcManRevised. - 2.
-Choose File→Info→Protect Document→Restrict Editing to open the Restrict Editing task pane. - 3.
-Follow these steps to turn on document protection for Tracked Changes:
+- 1. Save the file as: W10-D5-2003ProcManRevised - 2.
+Choose File→Info→Protect Document→Restrict Editing.

+3. Follow these steps to turn on document protection for Tracked Changes: